 That's why nearly 20 percent of NWU students are involved in Nebraska Wesleyan's Greek system.

-Our seven chapters - three sororities and four fraternities - come together to form one strong community of some of the most effective leaders, highest achieving students, passionate community activists and best friends you'll meet.
+Our six chapters—three sororities and three fraternities—come together to form one strong community of some of the most effective leaders, highest achieving students, passionate community activists and best friends you'll meet.

 Benefits of Going Greek

 Choosing to become involved in NWU's Greek system brings valuable benefits.
 As a whole, Nebraska Wesleyan's Greek members: